MissouriMRDT/RoveComm_CPP/src/README.md

 # SRC Directory

 The **src** directory is the main source code directory of the RoveComm C++ project.
-It contains several subdirectories that organize the different components and functionalities of the project.
+It contains several subdirectories that organize the different library components and functionalities of the project.

 ## Usage